Brownhills: Governance

 The Council House was originally the seat of Brownhills Urban District Council.
 Currently, it houses the town's health centre and library.

 Brownhills is represented by two tiers of government, Walsall Borough Council ("local") and UK Parliament ("national").

 The Brownhills District established in 1877 remained in existence until 1894 when it was superseded by Brownhills Urban District.
 In 1966 the Urban District merged with that of Aldridge to form the Aldridge-Brownhills Urban District, in accordance with a recommendation of the Local Government Commission for England.
 The district was amalgamated in 1974, under the Local Government Act 1972, into the newly formed Metropolitan Borough of Walsall, under whose jurisdiction the area remains to this day.
 As a result of this amalgamation Brownhills also became part of the West Midlands county, having previously been part of Staffordshire.
-Today Brownhills constitutes a ward within the Borough of Walsall and has three seats on the Borough Council.
-As at the 2019 local elections two of these seats were held by the Conservative Party and one by Labour.
+Today Brownhills constitutes a ward within the Metropolitan Borough of Walsall and has three seats on the Borough Council.
+At the May 2026 local elections Brownhills elected three Reform UK councillors (Joshua Dixon, Pete Sutton and Aysha Nizamoglu).

 Wendy Morton, representing the Conservative Party, has been the Member of Parliament for the constituency of Aldridge-Brownhills since 2015.
 Before the creation of the Aldridge-Brownhills seat in 1974, the town had been part of the Walsall North constituency since 1955, when it had been transferred from the now-defunct Cannock constituency.

 Brownhills was part of the Walsall council counting area of the West Midlands European Parliament constituency, which elected seven MEPs to the European Parliament.
 In the 2019 election the Brexit Party gained 42.7% of the vote in this counting area, followed by Labour with 21.5%.